universal-ctags/citre/docs/user-manual/use-global-backend.md

 If all works as expected, you now have an working GNU Global installation that handles references.

-## Emacs configuration

-You don't need further configuration to use the global backend.
-If this doesn't work for you, make sure `global` is in:

-- `citre-completion-backends` (for auto completion)
-- `citre-find-definition-backends` (for finding definitions)
-- `citre-find-reference-backends` (for finding references)
-- `citre-tags-in-buffer-backends` (for Imenu integration)
-- `citre-auto-enable-citre-mode-backends` (for auto-enabling `citre-mode`)

 ## Tagging the source tree

 Open any file or directory in your project.
 Type `M-x